MustkimKhatik/weather-cli/README.md

 This project help displaying live weather forecast into your CMD!

-Writting in Golang which fetch the data directly from WeatherApi and display the output to CMD by UnMarshalling the JSON data into appropriate Value.
+Written in Golang which fetch the data directly from WeatherApi and display the output to CMD by UnMarshalling the JSON data into appropriate Value.

 Fork and run the weather command, as simple as that!